maemo-leste/pymaemo-svn/www/documentation/python_hildon_tutorial/sphinx/ch-GettingStarted.rst

 Before starting to develop your Hildon applications you need to get and properly install and configure a Maemo SDK.
 You can download and learn how to use the latest SDK in `Maemo SDK Releases <Maemo SDK Releases>`_ .

-To begin our introduction to Hildon, we will start with the simplest program possible -- base.c.
+To begin our introduction to Hildon, we will start with the simplest program possible.
 This program creates a window and has no way of exiting except to be killed by using the shell.

 Simple Hildon program
 =====================